 - plagiarized any academic work submitted for assessment;

-- brought OXCEL, the Western Orthodox Academy or the Western Orthodox University into disrepute by his or her conduct;
+- brought OXCEL or European-American University into disrepute by his or her conduct;

-- published any material directed at OXCEL, the Western Orthodox Academy, the Western Orthodox University or any of their teaching or administrative officers that is, in the opinion of OXCEL, libellous or defamatory;
+- published any material directed at OXCEL or European-American University or any of their teaching or administrative officers that is, in the opinion of OXCEL, libellous or defamatory;

 - failed to pay the balance of any fees due, including any balance accruing from transaction costs;